Wang-Lin-boop/PPI-Miner/README.md

 echo "export rosetta_db=<path to rosetta database>" >> ~/.bashrc echo "export rosetta_version=<rosetta versions, mpi or static>" >> ~/.bashrc
 ```
-&ensp;&ensp;d. _(Optional)_ Intsall the [EMBOSS](http://emboss.open-bio.org/html/adm/ch01s01.html) packages and add to `PATH` environment variables, which used to search the sequences by PFM (In most cases, we recommond the sequence parttern).
+&ensp;&ensp;d. _(Optional)_ Intsall the [EMBOSS](http://emboss.open-bio.org/html/adm/ch01s01.html) packages and add to `PATH` environment variables, which used to search the sequences by PFM (In most cases, we recommond the sequence parttern rather than PFM).

 ## 2. Download PPI-Miner and configure environment variables.
 ```